-Our flagship operations in Zimbabwe are centered around Bulawayo, where GRS Zimbabwe is proud to manage a FIFA Football for Hope Centre.
+Our operations in Zimbabwe are centered around Bulawayo, where GRS Zimbabwe is proud to manage a FIFA Football for Hope Centre.
 GRS also works with several in-country partners to deliver programming country-wide.

 GRS Zimbabwe is in partnership with Bulawayo City Council (BCC), Bulawayo Provincial Education Department, Population Services International (PSI), Matabeleland Aids Council (MAC), Zimbabwe National Family Planning Council (ZNFPC), Zimbabwe Football Association (ZIFA), and various government entities that have strengthened the organisation’s ability to deliver high-quality adolescent health interventions.
 Through the organisation’s membership with the streetfootballworld and Sport for Social Change networks, GRS has access to platforms for sharing of best practices among sport-for-development organizations across the country and continent.
 GRS Zimbabwe is also a member of the National Aids Council of Zimbabwe, a regulatory body for all organisations delivering various HIV-related interventions in Zimbabwe.

 GRS Zimbabwe maintains close connections with professional soccer players from several teams, including Bantu Rovers, Highlanders and Inline Girls Soccer Academy.
 Bantu Rovers is a unique soccer club with a social mission; players often serve as GRS Coaches, and participate actively in GRS community events.
 Grassroot Soccer Zimbabwe works with a pool of male and female soccer legends that have played for the Zimbabwe national team as Ambassadors.
 These soccer legends participate in programming and help keep the spirit of soccer alive in all GRS Zim programming.